 Learning to Adapt

 This is where adaptability comes into the equation – because resilience and adaptability are entirely entwined.
 Resilience relates to our ability to recover from difficulty and continue, whereas adaptability is learning from these experiences and using them to create a new, more positive outcome.
-According to the American Psychological Association, resilience is actually “the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress.”
+According to the American Psychological Association, resilience is actually “the process of adapting well in the face of adversity, trauma, tragedy, threats, or other significant sources of stress.”

-When we think of resilience and adaptability, often we think of the most extreme examples: people who remain strong after losing their homes in a disaster, or people who learn to walk again after an accident.
+When we think of resilience and adaptability, often we think of the most extreme examples: people who remain strong after losing their homes in a disaster or people who learn to walk again after an accident.
 But resilience and adaptability are important traits to have in our day-to-day lives too – personally and professionally.